pmurphyjam/MBMCharts/README.md

 Mobitor Business Model Charts for iPhone / iPad Objective-C

 Mobitor Business Models for Charts
-Includes : BarChart, LineChart & PieChart
+Includes : Bar Chart, Line Chart & Pie Chart

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation